Carson River Valley (Nev.)

 Abstract Land patent issued to Irvine for land in the Carson Valley.

 Abstract Land patent for land in the Carson Valley issued to Tillman and contracts for sale of that land to him.
+The collection contains material from 1901 created by Theodor Tillman.

 Abstract Deeds in which Tucke and his wife Nicoline acquired the land and water of the Laverony Ranch in the Carson Valley.